About Civil Engineering

 The bachelor of science programs in architectural engineering, civil engineering and construction management are accredited by ABET.

-Most alumni of the CE program will attain the following Program Educational Objectives (PEOs) within a few years after graduation:
+Alumni of the Civil Engineering program will be prepared to attain the following Program Educational Objectives (PEOs) within a few years after graduation:

 • Be involved in continuing education and professional development activities.